Calibration of 122 SensL MicroFJ-60035 SiPMs and the reduction of optical crosstalk due to coupled light guides: Method

 To compile all spectra into a single histogram, the baseline offset $x_0$ and the gain $g$ are used to normalize the individual signals to their multiplicity $N$.
 The resulting histogram is displayed in Figure~\ref{fig:spectrum}.
 To demonstrate proper normalization, in the displayed fit the baseline offset has been fixed to zero and the gain to one.

-A measure of the fit quality is generally omitted as it would be dominated by systematic deviations of the fit function from the measured spectra.
-Such a cause could, for example, be the assumption that the two noise features described by the distribution function are strictly Gaussian which is certainly not the case.
+Indicating a measure of the fit quality is generally omitted as the purpose of the fit is not to verify the model but to extract reasonable parameters from the measured spectra, which is obviously achieved.
 All fits have been scanned manually and checked to represent the measured spectra reasonably well.